 and UN procedure, and to meet and socialize with students from other

 schools.
+The conference is run as a simulation, where delegates can step into the shoes of diplomats of various countries.
 It is not a teaching conference - delegates are guided,

 but not directed; we welcome students and adult groups from all